-Temporary Investments - To limit the risk that an issuer or other counterparty to an investment will not fulfill its obligations the District limits investments in public funds investment pools to the top ratings issued by nationally recognized statistical rating organizations (NRSROs).
+Temporary Investments - To limit the risk that an issuer or other counterparty to an investment will not fulfill its obligations the DMD limits investments in public funds investment pools to the top ratings issued by nationally recognized statistical rating organizations (NRSROs).
+As of September 30, 2018, the DMD's investments in TexPool were rated AAAm by Standard & Poors.